 Our first goal is to define a Lie algebra homomorphism

-where the vector space $H^{1,1}_A(X)$ is regarded as an abelian Lie algebra.
+where the de Rham cohomology group $H^{2}(X,\CC)$ is regarded as an abelian Lie algebra.
 For this, notice that for any choice of representative $[(P,H,\theta)] = [Q] \in H^1(\cS)$ and isomorphism $Q \cong Q_0$, Lemma \ref{lem:LiePic} implies that there is a natural map

 \begin{lemma} There is a canonical linear map